Cookie-Monsta-Rulez/DIT_Scrubber/README.md

   -h, --help            You're looking at it baby!
   -o OUTFILE, --outfile OUTFILE
+                        Output file to store the NTDS.dit file appended with cleartext passwords -docx DOCXFILE, --docxfile DOCXFILE
+                        DOCX file to store a report with a count of each password found within the DIT (requires -d/--dit) -csv CSVFILE, --csvfile CSVFILE
-                        Output file to store the NTDS.dit file appended with cleartext passwords -C, --count           Provides a Count of each Password found within the DIT
+                        CSV file to store a report with a count of each password found within the DIT (requires -d/--dit) -C, --count           Provides a Count of each Password found within the DIT -r, --reuse           Checks to see if any hashes were reused from provided DIT

 Have improvements?
 Want a feature implemented?
 Please feel free to submit a pull request!